How to Make a Christmas Tree with Family Ornaments Look Beautiful (Sentimental + Stylish!)

 And I grouped the tiny frame ornaments, with photos of my kids and of my best friends.

-Position some special Christmas ornaments under the Christmas lights.
+Position special ornaments near mini lights or LED bulbs to create a sparkling focal point on the tree.
 This is especially pretty if they have a little glitter or sparkle!

 See more tips like this and how to decorate a tree like a designer in the post “How to Decorate a Christmas Tree Like a Pro Step by Step!“